 For privileged sessions, it is best practice to audit everything.
 With a documented record of all actions performed, we can use audit logs during an audit in forensic analysis to find the root cause and to attribute actions taken to a specific user for full accountability.

 Because privileged sessions are so critical, it is also a best practice to capture a video recording of the session for proof that controls are in place and doing their job or used as evidence during an investigation.
 Multiple regulations, including PCI-DSS for payment card data, specifically require this level of auditing.

-Live session auditing and recording are commonly through a gateway or proxy, for example, a vault proxy, when users establish sessions via the vault.
+Live session auditing and recording are commonly done through a gateway or proxy, for example, a vault proxy, when users establish sessions via the vault.
 However, a clever cybercriminal may circumvent the vault, so doing this also at the host level covers your bases.
 It also provides additional operating system-level granularity, such as capturing individual commands executed from within a batch file or the actual commands hidden inside an alias.

 If you have a security department, a good practice is to integrate this audit data with your existing Security Information and Event Management (SIEM) system or Cloud Access Security Broker (CASB) service for automated mining where risky activities can be identified, and alerts raised.